-Individuals will be personally
+Individuals will be personally responsible for:

-- equipping themselves to deliver on any matter delegated to them, through the conduct of appropriate training and development activity; and - exercising any powers delegated to them in a manner that accords with HEIW's values and standards of behavior.
+- equipping themselves to deliver on any matter delegated to them, through the conduct of appropriate training and development activity; and - exercising any powers delegated to them in a manner that accords with DHCW's values and standards of behavior.

-Where an individual does not feel that they are equipped to deliver on a matter delegated to them, they must notify the Chief Executive of their concern as soon as possible in so that an appropriate and timely decision may be made on the matter.
+Where an individual does not feel that they are equipped to deliver on a matter delegated to them, they must notify the [DHCW to insert details] of their concern as soon as possible in so that an appropriate and timely decision may be made on the matter.